Algebraic Closure of Matrix Sets Recognized by 1-VASS: Summary and Overview

 We say that a matrix~$M \in M_d(\mathbb Q)$ is \emph{stable} if $M$ and all its powers have the same rank.
 An equivalent condition is that~$ \im(M) \cap \ker(M) = \{0\}$ where $\im(M)$ and $\ker(M)$ respectively denote the image and kernel of the linear transformation~$x \mapsto M x$.
-Using the notion of stable matrix we adapt the notion of factorisation tree from finite monoids to the infinite monoid $M_d(\mathbb Q)$.
-The original notion of factorisation tree was introduced by Imre Simon~\cite{Simon90} in his resolution of the star-height problem for regular languages (see also~\cite{Bojanczyk09}).
+Using the notion of stable matrix we adapt the notion of factorization tree from finite monoids to the infinite monoid $M_d(\mathbb Q)$.
+The original notion of factorization tree was introduced by Imre Simon~\cite{Simon90} in his resolution of the star-height problem for regular languages (see also~\cite{Bojanczyk09}).
 In our variant, the role of idempotent elements in the classical version is replaced by stable matrices.

-We define a factorisation tree in $M_d(\mathbb Q)$ to be a finite tree in which each node is labeled by an element of $M_d(\mathbb Q)$, subject to two conditions: \begin{itemize} \item Product condition: If a node has children with labels $M_1, \ldots,M_k$ (read from left to right), then the label of the node is the matrix product $M_1 \cdots M_k$. \item Stability condition: If a node has more than two children, then each of its children must be a stable matrix. \end{itemize}
+We define a factorization tree in $M_d(\mathbb Q)$ to be a finite tree in which each node is labeled by an element of~$M_d(\mathbb Q)$, subject to two conditions: \begin{itemize} \item Product condition: If a node has children with labels $M_1, \ldots,M_k$ (read from left to right), then the label of the node is the matrix product $M_1 \cdots M_k$. \item Stability condition: If a node has more than two children, then each of its children must be a stable matrix. \end{itemize}

-The \emph{height} of a factorisation tree is defined as the maximum distance from the root to any leaf.
+The \emph{height} of a factorization tree is defined as the maximum distance from the root to any leaf.
 The \emph{yield} of the tree is the sequence of leaf labels read from left to right, which is a sequence of matrices in $M_d(\mathbb Q)$.
-Using manipulations in multilinear algebra we prove that every sequence of matrices in $M_d(\mathbb Q)$, no matter its length, can be realised as the yield of factorisation tree of height bounded by the explicit function $\theta(d)$ of the dimension $d$.
+Using manipulations in multilinear algebra we prove that every sequence of matrices in $M_d(\mathbb Q)$, no matter its length, can be realized as the yield of factorization tree of height bounded by the explicit function $\theta(d)$ of the dimension~$d$.